-Woman accused in 2019 deadly Downtown Wichita crash back in court
+Woman accused in 2019 deadly downtown Wichita crash back in court

-The detective at the time, Sgt.
-Joseph Camp, testified that she was coherent and gave the statements willingly, and cried when she learned two people had died in the crash.
+Sgt.
+Joseph Camp, a detective at the time, testified that she was coherent and gave the statements willingly and cried when she learned two people had died in the crash.

 “She made a comment that she didn’t mean to kill those people,” said Camp.
 “She said that she didn’t stop and went Southbound on Broadway, trying to get away from the police officer.”